aryanfanid/YTDownloader/README.md

 # YTDownloader

-A module downloads Youtube links in the highest quality MP3 format.
+Downloads Youtube links in the highest quality (MP3 by default).